Environmental footprint

 One of our key priorities is to minimise our environmental footprint, including our energy and water use, solid waste generation and business travel.

 We occupy two floors of Export Finance House, 22 Pitt Street, Sydney, and lease the remaining floors to tenants on standard commercial terms.
-Our tenants include AIFFP and the government agencies NHFIC and NAIF.
+Our tenants include AIFFP and the government agencies NAIF and Housing Australia.

 2020–21 |